-The nature of Permanent Virtual Circuits (PVCs) is that no call request is made.
+The nature of permanent virtual circuits (PVCs) is that no call request is made.
 When the router is informed that X.25 Layer 2 is up, the router assumes that link establishment is complete.

 Each IPX packet is encapsulated in an X.25 data frame sequence without additional framing.
-Novell IPX assumes a particular X.25 PVC is devoted to the use of IPX.
+Local configuration determines which PVCs are devoted to IPX.